top of page

 Core Food Categories Glossary

-These tables are organized by food group.
+These tables are organized by food group and form the backbone of any Spanish for food study plan.
 Every noun includes its gender (el for masculine, la for feminine) because getting the article wrong is one of the most common early mistakes.
 Pronunciation notes are included where the spelling might mislead English speakers.

 Frutas (Fruits)